Disclaimer: This post may contain affiliate links, but is 100% honest and unbiased. I donate 20% of blog profits to charity.

 - Repayment type: I would prefer amortized loans only, but since non-amortized are common in development projects, I choose both in this of Grupeer

 Why do I only use one autoinvest strategy?
-As I understand it and have experienced it, Grupeer automatically select the highest interest rate loan available within your interest rate interval.
+As I understand it and have experienced it, Grupeer automatically selects the highest interest rate loan available within your interest rate interval.

 If Grupeer had not automatically selected the highest interest rate loan, I would have had to create multiple autoinvest strategies while gradually lowering the interval in each.
 I would then have to prioritize the strategies to make sure the strategies with the highest interest rate interval were executed before the strategies with lower interest rate intervals.